OS-samirhami/EKS-Rundeck-IAM/README.md

 **Error:** `An error occurred (AccessDenied) when calling the AssumeRole operation`

 **Solutions:**
-- Verify the trust relationship in RundeckEKSListerRole allows Rundeck-Community role
+- Verify the trust relationship in Rundeck_Access_ODC allows Rundeck-Community role
 - Check that the EC2 instance has the correct instance profile (Rundeck-Community-Profile) attached
-- Ensure the policy in Rundeck-Community role has permission to assume RundeckEKSListerRole
+- Ensure the policy in Rundeck-Community role has permission to assume Rundeck_Access_ODC
 - Verify you're using the correct external ID: `EE55077E-A9DD-48C5-9A7F-3190DF36550C`
 - Check that the external ID is properly configured in both the trust policy and when assuming the role